intel/rohd/CONTRIBUTING.md

 ### StackOverflow
 StackOverflow.com is a great tool to ask questions and get answers from the community.
 Use the `rohd` tag when asking your question so that others in the community who subscribe to that tag can find and answer your question more quickly!

+### Meetings in the ROHD Forum
+The [ROHD Forum](https://github.com/intel/rohd/wiki/ROHD-Forum) is a periodic virtual meeting for developers and users of ROHD that anyone can join.
+Feel free to join the call!

 ## Getting Started

 ### Requirements